mchmarny/snip/README.md

 # snip

-In most work environments you set some kind of objectives and define a set of key results to achieve that objective.
-Usually you also provided some kind of periodical report (snippets) of your activities to achieve that objective.
-This utility is meant to simplify the recording and reporting by helping you capture and report your "snippets".
+In most companies people set objectives and define some kind of results that will indicate progress towards achieve that objective ([OKRs](https://en.wikipedia.org/wiki/OKR)).
+Most of the time, people working on these key results will provided periodic reports (snippets), on their activities towards each objective.
+This utility is meant to simplify the recording and reporting of these "snippets".

 > snip follows the [Howardism principle](http://www.howardism.org/Taoism/Do_Without_Doing.html), "Do Without Doing".
 Switching context is expensive, so `snip` allows you to record your activity as fast as posable and get back to what you were doing